 Unit NGC3 is assessed by one two-hour practical examination carried out in the candidate’s own workplace.
 The assessment must normally be taken within 10 working days of a written examination.
 The practical examination is internally assessed by the programme organiser and externally moderated by NEBOSH.

-Candidates will be awarded a unit certificate for each unit passed.
-Once a candidate has successfully completes all three units (NGC1, GC2 and GC3), the overall qualification parchment will be issued.
+Once a candidate has successfully completes all three units (NGC1, GC2 and GC3), a qualification parchment certificate will be issued.

-For upcoming dates please click on the course calendar.
+For upcoming dates please click on the course calendar below.